 Built-in RSS reader Calendar integration Customizable Extensible by Plugins/Extensions Extensible by Plugins/Extensions Free API Import from Google Reader Integrated Chat Integrated Web Browser Multiple Account support Export to OPML Import feeds from OPML POP3 Support Portable Tabbed interface

 Office & Productivity Social & Communications

-Portable built-in-rss-reader calendar-integration customizable email-client extensible free-api google-reader-import imap instant-messaging integrated-chat integrated-web-browser multiple-account-support opml-export opml-import pop3 smime tabbed-interface
+built-in-rss-reader calendar-integration customizable email-client extensible extensible-by-plugins-extensions free-api google-reader-import imap instant-messaging integrated-chat integrated-web-browser multiple-account-support opml-export opml-import pop3 portable smime tabbed-interface